VictuarVi/PoliMi-PhD-Thesis/README.md

 // acknowledgements
 ```

-Depending on the **thesis template** you need to use, change the `frontispiece` argument:
+Depending on the **thesis template** you need change the `frontispiece` argument accordingly:

 - `phd` for "PhD Thesis Template"
 - `deib-phd` for "DEIB PhD Thesis"
-- `classical-format` for "Classical Format Thesis"
+- `classical-master` for "Classical Format Thesis"
 - `cs-eng-master` for "Computer Science and Engineering"

 The template also offers the Executive Summary and the Article Format; in order to use them show the respective functions: